1972 United States House of Representatives election in Alaska

 The 1972 United States House of Representatives election in Alaska was held on November 7, 1972, to elect the United States representative from Alaska's at-large congressional district.
-Incumbent Democratic Representative Nick Begich went missing shortly before the general election, but still defeated Republican nominee Don Young.
+Incumbent Democratic Representative Nick Begich Sr. went missing shortly before the general election, but still defeated Republican nominee Don Young.

-This was the last time that a Democrat won Alaska's House seat until 2022’s special election, when Mary Peltola was elected to succeed the late Young.
+This was the last time that a Democrat won Alaska's House seat until 2022's special election, when Mary Peltola was elected to succeed the late Young.

 Primary

-On February 10, 1972, incumbent Representative Nick Begich announced that he would seek reelection to the House of Representatives.
+On February 10, 1972, incumbent Representative Nick Begich Sr. announced that he would seek reelection to the House of Representatives.
 He had considered running for the Democratic senatorial nomination against Republican Senator Ted Stevens, but chose to run for reelection and reaffirmed his intention on March 27.

 On April 7, Don Young, a member of the Alaska Senate, stated that he was considering running for the Republican nomination for Alaska's congressional district.
 At the Republican Party's state convention, the party gave its support to Young, although he had not formally announced his candidacy for the House of Representatives.
 On May 22, Young announced his candidacy after filing to run in Juneau.

 On June 1, Bruce Dickerson Stevens filed to run for the Republican nomination, but did not actively campaign in the primary.

 On August 22, the open primary was held in which Begich placed first with nearly 70% of the popular vote, Young placed second with 25.60%, and Stevens placed third with less than 5%.